-Institutions use Virtual Learning Environments (VLE) to facilitate, monitor, and assess student learning.
-The software allows for more efficient content preparation and delivery, tracking of student activities and achievements, and assessment process.
-Recent VLE software also collects information about students’ progress which can be analyzed to detect patterns and used to better support them in their learning.
-A VLE can be used to support traditional face-to-face instruction, as a part of blended learning practice, or a fully virtual education program.
+Institutions use Virtual Learning Environments (VLE) to facilitate, monitor and assess student learning.
+The software allows for more efficient content preparation and delivery, student activities and achievements tracking, and an assessment process.
+Recent VLE software also collects information about students’ progress which can be analyzed to detect patterns and used to support their learning better.
+A VLE can be used to support traditional face-to-face instruction, blended learning practice, or as an entirely virtual education program.

 File Upload and Exchange

 Uploading and sharing a variety of file formats is a fundamental feature of a virtual classroom.
 Uploading should be as quick as possible and should be possible both before and during lessons.
 Supporting a plethora of file formats (MS Word, MS Excel, PowerPoint Presentations, PDF files, flash presentations, flash videos, etc.) is crucial for a varied learning experience.
 This resource-sharing feature is handy for sharing content in topic notes, subject diagrams or graphs, explanatory videos, etc. With this supportive and informative course material, learning becomes exciting and gives an interactive experience.
 A video is a powerful tool for enhancing student attention, as it engages more senses in the learning process.
 Seeing people one can relate to or recognizing familiar actions in a video triggers subconscious learning mechanisms that contribute to more efficient retention.